Stratified noncommutative geometry: The geometric stratification of genuine -spectra

 \begin{definition} We define the \bit{proper $H$-Tate construction} to be the composite functor

 \end{definition}

 \begin{remark} We make \Cref{defn.proper.H.tate.in.terms.of.genuine} here in the interest of self-containment, but in fact the proper $H$-Tate construction

-admits a description making no reference to genuine equivariant homotopy theory.
-Namely, we prove \cite[Proposition \ref{mackey:prop.proper.Tate.from.genuine.G.objs}]{AMR-mackey} that it is given by quotienting by norms from all proper subgroups of $H$: it is the lower composite in the left Kan extension diagram
+admits a description making no reference to genuine equivariant homotopy theory, at least assuming that $G$ is finite.
+Namely, we prove as \cite[Proposition \ref{mackey:prop.proper.Tate.from.genuine.G.objs}]{AMR-mackey} that it is given by quotienting by norms from all proper subgroups of $H$: it is the lower composite in the left Kan extension diagram

 where $p$ denotes the projection to the stable quotient by the thick ideal subcategory $\cI \subseteq \Spectra^{\htpy G}$ generated by the objects $\{ \Sigma^\infty(G/K)_+ \in \Spectra^{\htpy G} \}_{K < H}$.
 In particular, when $G=H=\Cyclic_p$ for a prime $p$, this recovers the ordinary Tate construction